sbruder/brd/README.md

  * Since *osu!mania* does not support shock arrows, it either ignores them or (by default) replaces them with a two-key combination (↑↓ or ←→); you can change this with the (`--shock-action` option)
- * Freezes do not work (I do not know how to get the start time yet) and therefore are disabled in code (`ddr::ssq::FREEZE`)
  * Known problems listed for unxwb (for wave banks without entry names having 2 entries, which often are preview and full song, the longest one is used by default).